 If the animal is injured or sick, please contact a state-appointment wildlife rehabilitator or visit the app Animal Help Now for local wildlife rehabilitator contact info.
 Pieper Veterinary cannot accept wild animals at our hospital, as it is illegal for anyone besides a state-appointed rehabilitator to provide care for wild animals.

-Due to the risk of rabies and other zoonotic diseases, we strongly recommend you avoid touching the animal.
-If the animal is acting aggressively, approaching people or pets, staggering, stumbling, or dragging a limb, do NOT attempt to handle them.
-Instead, call your local animal control or police department.
+Due to the risk of rabies and other zoonotic diseases, we strongly recommend you avoid touching any wild animals.
+If the animal is acting aggressively, approaching people or pets, staggering, stumbling, or dragging a limb, do NOT attempt to handle or approach them.
+Instead, call your local animal control or police department immediately.

-If you find an animal with no way of identifying the owner and the pet is healthy or has non-urgent injuries or illness, please call your local animal control or the Humane Society at (800) 452-0114.
+If you find an animal with no way of identifying the owner and the pet is healthy or has non-urgent injuries or illness, please call your local Animal Control or the Humane Society at (800) 452-0114.
 Due to space limits and the risk of disease, we cannot admit non-emergency stray animals to our hospitals.

 All animals must be leashed or in a carrier before coming in – if you don’t have one with you, let our staff know and one will be provided for you.